mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/replacing-a-master-node/index.md

 render: mustache
 model: /mesosphere/dcos/2.0/data.yml
 ---

-You can replace a master node in an existing DC/OS cluster.
+You can replace a master node in an existing DC/OS&trade; cluster.
 You should keep in mind, however, that you should only ever replace one master at a time.
 The following steps summarize how to replace a master node for a DC/OS cluster.

 # To replace a master node
-1. Back up ZooKeeper state information using Exhibitor, the Guano utility, or a custom script.
+1. Back up ZooKeeper&trade; state information using Exhibitor, the Guano utility, or a custom script.

     For example, if you download and extract the Guano utility, you can run a command similar to the following on the master node: